Skip to main content

 3. Tackle unused files.
 Promote unused-files to error.
 Unreachable files are safe to remove.

 4. Address unused exports.
-This is usually the largest category.
+Usually the largest category.
 Promote to error once the count is manageable.

 Use baselines to avoid blocking CI on pre-existing issues while enforcing rules on new code.

 Use --fail-on-issues in CI to temporarily treat all warnings as errors without changing the config file.
-This is useful for pre-merge gates on critical branches.
+Good for pre-merge gates on critical branches.

 Exit codes